 ◼ THIS CLIP ABOVE SHOWS THE *ONLY* FOOTAGE of genuine Blitz Kids in the Blitz Club that you will find on the web, authenticated first before inclusion in the Spandau Ballet biopic Soul Boys of the Western World (2014).
 It remains the only known on-site footage to capture the “New Romantic” spirit of the Tuesday club-night run by Steve Strange, and nine black-and-white stills included in this clip were taken by Yours Truly, aka Shapersofthe80s.

 Do not be bamboozled like so many charlies out there at YouTube when they see some of these frames mashed up with video of a fancy-dress party called Come as Your Favourite Blonde, which was *not* organised by Steve Strange but by somebody else on a Sunday evening at the Blitz wine bar to celebrate *her birthday*.
-The fact that six Blitz Kids can be seen among the other 200 guests wearing blonde wigs and gold masks is probably inevitable but actually a sheer coincidence.
-That footage came from reporter-turned-director Lyndall Hobbs’s cinema short called Steppin’ Out (1979), featuring the Queen’s lookalike Jeannette Charles in a general survey of London subcultures, more of which was visibly shot in the Embassy club than at the non-Romantic blondes party at the Blitz, with as much again during a coach trip to a roller-disco in Dunstable.
+The fact that six Blitz Kids can be seen among the other 100 guests wearing blonde wigs and gold masks and a Miss Piggy is probably inevitable but actually a sheer coincidence.
+That footage came from reporter-turned-director Lyndall Hobbs’s cinema short called Steppin’ Out (1979), featuring the Queen’s lookalike Jeannette Charles in a general survey of London subcultures, more of which was visibly shot in the Embassy club than at the non-Romantic blondes party at the Blitz, with as much again shot during a coach trip to a roller-disco in Dunstable.
 So get your facts right, you YouTube charlies in your Old Romantic dreamworlds!

 St Martin’s graduate fashion designer Stephen Linard at the height of his commercial success in 1984, when he worked for three years for Jun Co in Japan.
 Here pictured by Toscani for i-D magazine’s issue No 15 in “An illustrated guide to detail”.
 He sports a leather Confederate Army cap $15 bought in transit through Anchorage airport in Alaska.
 The jacket £250 over giant-collared shirt £120, and trousers £200 are all by Yohji Yamamoto.
 Waistcoat £180 by Gianni Versace.
 Artfully placed on his left lapel is a silvered bathroom tap £60 and faucet brooch £40, both from a jewellery collection for Chloe, Paris.
 He said: “It was worth it for the stir it caused at the Paris collections.”